cryoTUD/locscale/README.md

 #### Requirements

-Memory requirements: Atleast 3 GB
+LocScale should run on any CPU system with Linux, OS X or Windows subsytem for Linux (WSL).
+To run LocScale efficiently in EMmerNet mode requires the availability of a GPU; it is possible to run it on CPUs but computation will be slow.

+#### Installation instructions:

-#### 1. Create and activate a new conda environment
+##### 1. Create and activate a new conda environment

 ```bash
 conda create -n locscale python=3.8
 source activate locscale
 ```

-#### 2. Install LocScale and dependencies using pip:
+##### 2. Install LocScale and dependencies using pip:

 The setup.py file contains the list of packages and their versions used inside LocScale.
 Use pip version 21.3 or later to ensure all packages and their version requirements are met.